 Companies love process improvement initiatives.
 Pretty much anything can be made better, and we all want our lives at work to get easier.
 We want less pain and suffering, less stress, less delay, less failure, and fewer roadblocks.
 The people at the top desperately want visibility and control, while the people at the bottom want the same thing—autonomy and the ability to control their own destinies.

 Process improvement initiatives or organizational changes occasionally fail, sometimes epically.
 You may have watched it happen around you, sitting in your cubicle with your bag of popcorn.
-Or, you may have deep scars from past epic failures that you were waste deep in and couldn’t escape.
+Or you may have deep scars from past epic failures that you were waist-deep in and couldn’t escape.
 You may have lost your job over it or lost massive amounts of credibility.

-The Problem with Change
+The Problem With Change

 There are two natural assumptions leaders often make that are at the heart of the problem: